steelbrain/steelbrain.github.io/_posts/2017-06-10-how-to-be-happy.md

 title: How to be Happy
 layout: post
 ---
 Happiness is a feeling.
 It's not something we can eat or drink, it's something we feel as a result of certain events.
-But even more important than that, Happiness is a result of the way we percieve the world.
+But even more important than that, Happiness is a result of the way we perceive the world.

 Since the beginning of this year, I have chased happiness directly.
 I have tried different ways, while most of them have been unsuccessful, a small amount of them worked, or so I thought.